wxWidgets/website/develop/roadmap/index.md

 ## Current stable branch: 3.2.x

-The latest stable release is 3.2.1, released on 2022-09-09.
-This is the second release in the 3.2 branch, started with 3.2.0 on 2022-07-07, and will be followed by a few more releases preserving API _and_ ABI compatibility, next of which will probably happen in the beginning of 2023.
+The latest stable release is 3.2.2, released on 2023-02-08.
+This is the third release in the 3.2 branch, started with 3.2.0 on 2022-07-07, and will be followed by a few more releases preserving API _and_ ABI compatibility, next of which will probably happen in the summer of 2023.

 ## Development branch and 3.3